Djeez2/XP2Earth/README.md

 - To get the best experience, experiment with the fly-to speed in Google Earth.
 (Menu: Tools -> Options -> Navigation -> Fly-To Speed).
 For me, the best setting is 3.5 to 4.0
 - Select your viewing preferences.
 Some suggestions:
+	* In View menu:
-	* Show atmosphere
+		- Show atmosphere
-	* Hide grid
+		- Hide grid
-	* Show places to get acquinted with the surroundings
+	* In Layers selection:
+		- Uncheck everything, except
-	* Show 3D buildings
+		- Check 3D buildings -> Photorealistic
+		- Check Terrain

 ## Operating instructions